 Regardless of whether your travel insurance policy provides cover for terrorism, it’s important to consider a policy with adequate medical coverage in case you become sick or injured for any reason.

 Are cancellations and travel delays caused by terrorism covered?

-Most travel insurance policies exclude cover for cancellation fees and lost deposits, travel delays, or alternative transport expenses if the cause for this is terrorism.
+Most travel insurance policies exclude cover for cancellation fees and lost deposits, travel delays, or special event transport expenses if the cause for this is terrorism.

 What are travel warnings?

 The Australian government issues travel warnings as advisories from the Department of Foreign Affairs and Trade (DFAT).
 The purpose of this travel advice is to provide Australian travellers, and Australians living overseas, with information about the potential threat and risks they might come across.

 The types of information included in these travel warnings cover include threats to security, safety, health or natural disasters.